SkyTruth/mtm/README.md

 - **MTM2018_Archive** : Code, data, and documentaion related to the 2018 paper ["Mapping the yearly extent of surface coal mining in Central Appalachia using Landsat and Google Earth Engine"](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0197758), published in PLOS One, which identified mines at annual intervals from 1985 - 2015.
 - **MTM_Annual_Mining** : Code, data, and documentaion related to the current version of SkyTruth's Annual mine detection model; which is run annually and has been updated from the code in MTM2018_Archive
 - **CAMRA** : Code, data, and documentation related to the [Central Appalachian Mine Reforestation Assessment Tool](https://appvoices.org/reports/central-appalachian-mine-reforestation-assessment-tool/)
+- **Highwall_Detection** : Code, and documentation related to highwall detection model
 - **Post-mining_Recovery** : Code, data, and documentation related to the 2022 paoer ["Mines to forests?
 Analyzing long-term recovery trends for surface coal mines in Central Appalachia"](https://onlinelibrary.wiley.com/doi/abs/10.1111/rec.13827), published in Restoration Ecology
 - **Highwall_Detection** : Code, data, and documentation related to detecting highwall mining operations
 - **data** : key datasets utilized across MTM projects